Entering the European market for shea butter

 A European importer who tried both types of shea butter said in an interview for this report: ‘I prefer, and my customers also prefer the West African (shea butter) because of the consistency; the East African shea butter is too soft and does not work very well in certain formulations’.

-Quality consistency is important to European buyers of shea butter as it is central to the production of cosmetics.
+Quality consistency is important to European buyers of shea butter.
 Buyers therefore prefer a standardised high-quality shea butter product across all orders in suitable packaging according to each order volume.
 For example, high-quality shea butter in a container that can hold 25 kilograms for an order of that size.

 - Consider becoming a member of the Global Shea Alliance to review its guidance on best practices for production of quality shea nuts.